-Our standard restringing charges include a basic clasp (if appropriate), the stringing material itself and our labour charges; we always need to see and analyse a piece of jewellery before we can quote for any repairs, especially if replacement beads or alternative clasps are required.
-Similarly, more minor repairs that don't require restrings will often cost less, so it's always worth letting us cast our eye over it.
+The standard restringing charges include a basic clasp (if appropriate), the stringing material itself and the labour charges; I always need to see and analyse a piece of jewellery before I can quote for any repairs, especially if replacement beads or alternative clasps are required.
+Similarly, more minor repairs that don’t require restrings will often cost less, so it’s always worth letting me cast my eye over it.

-Occasionally we encounter pieces of jewellery that upon first inspection are relatively simple to repair, but once started the repair may prove itself to be very difficult or even impossible to repair.
-In these instances we will always get in touch with you to discuss your options before going any further with it.
-We can often modify difficult pieces of jewellery into something more suitable or attractive.
+Occasionally I encounter pieces of jewellery that upon first inspection are relatively simple to repair, but once started the repair may prove itself to be very difficult or even impossible to repair.
+In these instances I will always get in touch with you to discuss your options before going any further with it.
+I can often modify difficult pieces of jewellery into something more suitable or attractive.

 Postal Repairs Service

-We can repair your jewellery items for you even if you're not local!
-We require to see a photo of the item, or, if you can not provide a photo, a good description will help us to tell you whether the repair can be done for you.
-We would then ask that you send the item to us securely packaged; it is advised that you send the item by recorded delivery so that you can obtain proof the item has been delivered to us.
+As the jewellery repair service is a service I run from home I can only accept repairs via the post.
+It’s best if I can see a photo of the item, or, if you can not provide a photo, a good description will help me to tell you whether the repair can be done for you.
+I would then ask that you send the item securely packaged; it is advised that you send the item by recorded delivery so that you can obtain proof the item has been delivered to us.

-Upon receipt of the item we will contact you to give you an accurate quote for the repairs.
+Upon receipt of the item I will contact you if there is any change to the quote provided by email for the repairs.
 If this is acceptable then we will repair the item and, once complete, we will contact you for payment.
-We can send you a PayPal invoice to pay online (you do not need a PayPal account to pay, just a credit or debit card) or we can arrange a BACS/cheque payment.
+We accept payment via PayPal invoice, you do not have to have a PayPal account to pay this way as you can pay with any credit or debit card.

-Unfortunately, we can not be held responsible for any losses or damages in the post so sending items for repair is undertaken at the customers own risk.
+Unfortunately, I can not be held responsible for any losses or damages in the post so sending items for repair is undertaken at the customers own risk.

-We can work with a variety of stringing materials for your jewellery repair.
-We will make our recommendations based on the type of jewellery, the beads used and the intended frequency of wear.
+I work with a variety of stringing materials for your jewellery repair.
+I will make my recommendations based on the type of jewellery, the beads used and the intended frequency of wear.
 This can result in one or a combination of the following example materials:

 - Tigertail Thread (or Beadalon Thread) secured with crimp beads